 we obtain from Theorem \ref{thm:2} a better bound (see general result in \cite[\text{Theorem 3}]{S09}) as follows: \begin{theorem}\cite[\text{Theorem $4.1$}, \text{p. $16$}]{D10} Given a curve of class $C^1$, $\left( F_t,z_t\right)\in\mathcal{V}\setminus\Sigma'$, $0\leq t\leq 1$, then

-steps of the prediction-correction algorithm are sufficient to achieve our approximate zero calculation. \end{theorem} \begin{remark} \rm In our application, $D$ is the degree of the polynomial we want to solve and $C$ is considered as a universal constant, so the bound on the number of steps of prediction-correction depends linearly on $L_{\kappa}(F,z)$.\\ Here we can wonder how the condition length $L_{\kappa}(F,z)$ depends on the degree of the approximation of the geodesic we chose.
-That is the purpose of the examples below. \end{remark} In the next examples, we use the approximation $k\simeq CD^{3/2}l_{cn}(\Gamma)$ from Theorem \ref{thm:3}, where $l_{cn}(\Gamma)$ denotes the condition length of a curve $\Gamma$. \begin{example} In the space of univariate polynomials of degree $2$, we consider two polynomials $p_1(x)=x^2-x-1$ and $p_2(x)=x^2+x-1$.
+steps of the prediction-correction algorithm are sufficient to achieve our approximate zero calculation. \end{theorem} \begin{remark} \rm In our application, $D$ is the degree of the polynomial we want to solve and $C$ is a universal constant, so the bound on the number of steps of prediction-correction depends linearly on $L_{\kappa}(F,z)$.\\ Here we can wonder how the condition length $L_{\kappa}(F,z)$ depends on the degree of the approximation of the geodesic we chose.
+That is the purpose of the examples below. \end{remark} In the following examples, we use the approximation $k\simeq CD^{3/2}l_{cn}(\Gamma)$ from Theorem \ref{thm:3}, where $l_{cn}(\Gamma)$ denotes the condition length of a curve $\Gamma$. \begin{example} In the space of univariate polynomials of degree $2$, we consider two polynomials $p_1(x)=x^2-x-1$ and $p_2(x)=x^2+x-1$.
 In term of vectors, $p_1=\binom{-1}{-1}$ and $p_2=\binom{1}{-1}$.
 We obtain the condition length of the geodesic joining $p_1$ and $p_2$.
-Combining with the results of Example \ref{exa:4.1}, Example \ref{exa:4.2} and Example \ref{exa:4.3}, we have a summary (with $D=2$ and $c_2>0$ is a universal constant) as in Table \ref{tab3}.
+Combining with the results of Examples \ref{exa:4.1}, \ref{exa:4.2} and \ref{exa:4.3}, we obtain a summary (with $D=2$ and $c_2>0$ is a universal constant) as in Table \ref{tab3}.